dwilson-usgs/meta-utils/README.md

 * respstitch.py - stitches two resp files together at a specified frequency
 * resp2sql.py - turns a resp file into a sql statement for inserting into a database
 * resp2extxml.py - reads poles and zeros from a resp file and converts to SIS extended station xml for uploading into SIS.
 For example, a pole-zero set from a station calibration.
+* csv2extxml.py - reads a csv file and outputs an extended StationXML file for uploaded into SIS.
+This is meant for hardware (non-seismic) equipment.

 **External Dependencies:**
  * most of these were built on